 Psalm 30:6-12 - The psalmists’ own experience

 Turning to those around them, they encourage others to praise God.
 He speaks to the saints, the faithful ones, telling them to give thanks.
 The reason they can give thanks?
-While God’s anger my present, and there may be weeping now, they will soon be replaced with God’s favour and joy.
+While God’s anger may be present, and there may be weeping now, they will soon be replaced with God’s favour and joy.

 The psalmist begins to share his own experience.
 He had made a commitment to stand with God, and then it had seemed like God had hidden his face.
 So the psalmist continues to hold on to God, crying out to him for help.